 Using these special coordinates I can now explain why is an extension of .
 I somehow have to provide a method for embedding the entirety of into without losing any information—each point in should be correspond to a unique point in .
 The trick here is as follows: by the rule that it is coordinate ratios that matter, any point in where is the same as .
 If we then just look at the first two coordinates, then is point on the affine plane.
 By a reverse argument, we can choose any we like, and assign a point on the affine plane by

 For simplicity, we can just choose , so that .
-2. The important thing is that each pair is of a different ratio to , and so corresponds to a different point in .
+1. The important thing is that each pair is of a different ratio to , and so corresponds to a different point in .
 Therefore contains .
-In fact there are many ways to contain inside , for instance by choosing a different value for , or by sending to , or however you please, so that wherever we are in , there is a local neighbourhood that looks just like .
+In fact there are infinitely many ways to contain inside , but the embedding given above, along with analogous embeddings that send to or mean that every point is contained in one of these three simple embeddings (because every point has at least one non-zero coordinate).
+This means that wherever one stands in , there is a local neighbourhood that looks just like : if I’m at the point , I just calculate my local affine coordinates are , and so long as I don’t stray too far, I’m quite at liberty to use this coordinate system.
 This means that to study just some region of a figure in , we can just use the comparatively simpler methods of affine geometry.
 For this post we’ll stick with the simple embedding as much as possible.